-Site engineering and permitting of a new 300 seat restaurant in Burlington, MA.
-Project challenges include the complete redevelopment of an existing restaurant site over a contaminated plume of chlorinated solvents in close proximity to town protected aquifer.
-Stormwater management design requires detention and off-site discharge with no infiltration and a reduction in peak flows.
-Existing restaurant building is being demolished, existing stormwater best management practices (BMPs) are being improved and overall impervious surface areas are being reduced.
-Services include the preparation of an ALTA survey plan and a full set of site design documents ready for bid.
+Site engineering, parking lot design and full permitting of the new 300 seat Eddie V's Restaurant in Burlington, MA.
+Project challenges included the complete redevelopment of an existing restaurant site over a contaminated plume of chlorinated solvents in close proximity to town protected aquifer.
+Stormwater management design required detention and off-site discharge with no infiltration and a reduction in peak flows.
+Existing restaurant building was demolished, existing stormwater best management practices (BMPs) were improved and overall impervious surface areas were reduced.
+Services include the preparation of an ALTA survey plan, a full set of civil design documents and construction oversight for Darden Restaurants, Inc.

 Project management and LSP-of-Record for the assessment and remedial monitoring of a hazardous vapor mitigation system for a 46 unit condominium project in Somerville, MA.
-Currently evaluating effectiveness of new passive venting system to replace existing active sub-slab depressurization system and eliminate the need to implement an activity and use limitation (AUL) to achieve a permanent solution under Chapter 21E and the Massachusetts Contingency Plan (MCP).
-Establishing multiple lines of evidence to demonstrate passive system is adequately protecting public health, including building pressure modelling of sub-slab and indoor air spaces with compact digital barometric dataloggers.
+Evaluated effectiveness of new passive venting system to replace existing active sub-slab depressurization system and eliminated the need to implement an activity and use limitation (AUL) to achieve a permanent solution under Chapter 21E and the Massachusetts Contingency Plan (MCP).
+Worked closely with Hartman Environmental Geoscience and Groundswell Technologies of California to continuously evaluate indoor air vapors with an onsite gas chromatograph.
+Established multiple lines of evidence to demonstrate passive system was adequately protecting public health, including building pressure modelling of sub-slab and indoor air spaces with compact digital barometric dataloggers.

 Site engineering and permitting of a redeveloped single-family home in Weston, MA within a riverfront protection area.
 Obtained order of conditions, redesigned septic system, obtained a major stormwater management permit and prepared plans for special permit through zoning board of appeals.

 Resource area determination and evaluation of existing 6.5 acres of vacant land in Lexington, MA abutting significant town conservation lands.
-Currently assessing all existing rights and potential uses necessary to achieve the highest and best use of the property.
+Evaluated all existing rights and potential uses necessary to achieve the highest and best use of the property.

 Technical consultant for contract with the U.S. Environmental Protection Agency (EPA) to develop a web based Leaking Underground Storage Tank Corrective Action Compendium.
 The purpose of the Compendium is to provide state and federal leaking underground storage tank (UST) remediation specialists with resources and information on UST issues and how to properly address leaks from USTs.